New York judge rules criminal case against the Trump Organization and former CFO Allen Weisselberg can proceed

 Weisselberg and the company asked a judge in February to dismiss all 15 counts charged against them.
 Judge Juan Merchan dismissed one of several tax fraud counts against the Trump Organization, but allowed all others to remain.

+Attorneys for Weisselberg and the company did not immediately comment on Friday's decisions.

-The Trump Organization and Weisselberg accused prosecutors of targeting them "based on political animus" toward former President Donald Trump.
+The Trump Organization and Weisselberg accused prosecutors working for Manhattan District Attorney Alvin Bragg of targeting them "based on political animus" toward former President Donald Trump.
 Weisselberg also argued he had received immunity against certain federal charges when he testified to a federal grand jury investigating former Trump attorney Michael Cohen.

 Jury selection will take place on Oct.
 24.